 American Sign Language

-ASL/Deaf Studies Program is now part of the School of Languages and Cultures as of this fall of 2014.
+ASL/Deaf Studies Program is now part of the School of Languages and Cultures.
 The ASL Program has been renamed as the ASL/Deaf Studies Program.
 ASL/Deaf Studies Program is dedicated to providing comprehensive and interactive curricula for students interested in learning American Sign Language (ASL) as a second language in five areas: Communication, Cultures, Connections, Comparisons, and Community.
 Using direct instruction and immersion in ASL, the program’s instructors engage learners in acquiring and developing increasing levels of proficiency in expressive and receptive use of the language.

-ASL/Deaf Studies Program offers undergraduate and graduate courses in language, ASL structure and linguistics, ASL literatures, Deaf Arts and culture.
-We will offer more courses and expand the program for the undergraduate minor and major eventually.
+ASL/Deaf Studies Program offers undergraduate and graduate courses in language, ASL structure and linguistics, ASL literatures, Deaf Arts and culture for all majors and minors on campus.